NREL/OpenStudio-user-documentation/README.md

 mkdocs build
 ```

-If you are ready to deploy your changes to the live site, return to the terminal window and type:
+If you are ready to deploy your changes to the live site, first **commit your markdown changes to the master branch**.
+Then return to the terminal window and type:

 ```shell
 mkdocs gh-deploy